Grilled Bacon

 Grilled bacon is one of my favorite ways to cook breakfast when we're outside.
 The smoky charcoal flavor takes regular bacon somewhere a skillet never can, and I love that cleanup is basically zero.

-I make grilled bacon all summer long.
+I make grilled bacon all summer long, and well into fall whenever the weather cooperates.
 Once you taste what a charcoal or wood-burning grill does to a thick-cut strip, you won’t want to go back to the stovetop.
 The smoke gets into the fat as it renders, and you end up with something that tastes like it came from a barbecue pit, not a breakfast plate.
+I’ve tried every method over the years, and this is the one I keep coming back to.

-If you want other ways to cook bacon, try my air fryer bacon and oven bacon too.
-I rotate between all three depending on the weather and how many people I’m feeding.
+If you want other ways to use bacon, try my bacon wrapped pork chops or bacon wrapped asparagus kebabs.
+I rotate between grilling strips straight and wrapping them around other proteins depending on who I’m feeding.

 crispy grilled bacon on a butcher block with sliced tomatoes and lettuce